Down Under leaders minimize China spilt, urge virus probe - WTMJ

 New Zealand and Australia opened a quarantine-free travel bubble last month, allowing Morrison’s visit to take place.
 Both leaders said the next logical step in the gradual reopening of their borders would be to expand the bubble to include some other South Pacific island nations.

-The two leaders also indicated that Australian white supremacist Brenton Tarrant, who two years ago slaughtered 51 worshippers at two Christchurch mosques, would continue serving his sentence of life without parole in New Zealand.
+The two leaders also indicated that Australian white supremacist Brenton Tarrant, who two years ago slaughtered 51 worshippers at two mosques in Christchurch, New Zealand, would continue serving his sentence of life without parole in New Zealand.

-Ardern said the guidance on where the terrorist should be imprisoned needed to come from survivors and loved ones, and the informal feedback she’d received from them was in favor of him staying in New Zealand.
+Ardern said the guidance on where he should be imprisoned needed to come from survivors and loved ones, and the informal feedback she’d received from them was in favor of him staying in New Zealand.

 “And I understand that,” Ardern said.
 “There’s something about the proximity in ensuring that the sentence that was handed down is served.”